alex-z-charalampidis/IoT-Pyrometer/README.md

 Hardware,Firmware and Cloud repository for an IoT pyrometer - a device that measures temperatures using infrared radiation

 # Hardware
-The device uses MLX90640, a 32x24 pixel thermal camera along with VL53L0X ToF sensor to mean
+The device uses MLX90640, a 32x24 pixel thermal camera along with VL53L0X ToF sensor to measure distance from target
 ![MainBoard](https://i.ibb.co/R6j8QWG/Main.png)

 # Software